mixpanel/action-destinations/README.md

     "subscribe": "<fql query>",
     "partnerAction": "<actionSlug>",

     // See ./lib/mapping-kit/README.md for documentation.
-The schema for each partner action is
-    // defined in ./destinations/<destinationSlug/<actionSlug>/schema.json
-    "mapping": { ... },

-    // See ./destinations/<destinationSlug>/<actionSlug>/settings.json.
-This can be a mapping-kit
-    // mapping definition.
-See ./lib/mapping-kit/README.md for documentation.
-    "settings": { ... }
+The keys in this object should match the `action.fields` "mapping": { ... }
   }
 ]
 ```